 You might think protein is just for people trying to build muscle or bulk up, although it actually plays an important role in healthy weight loss.
 Our bodies take longer to digest protein than fats or carbohydrates, which means it can help us feel fuller for longer.
 So, if you want to lose weight in a healthy way, but struggle with cravings or feel unsatisfied throughout the day, an increased protein could help control your calorie consumption.

 Can I still eat snacks while losing weight?

 Whether it’s a bowl of popcorn on movie night or a bag of chips on your way home from work, you don’t need to give up your favourite snacks while losing weight.
 It’s not an all or nothing thing.
 We need to treat ourselves every so often, especially when we’re working hard to achieve our goals.
-If you want to be extra good, you can grab a bag of our Body&Fit Smart Chips or Popcorn, which contain a maximum of 100 kcal per serving.
+If you want to be extra good, stock up on a selection of our most popular healthy snacks below:

 Of course, alongside nutrition, exercise plays a big role in losing weight.
 A regular training routine not only helps you burn calories but also feel good about yourself and your progress.

 Endurance exercises like running or rowing burn a lot of calories, but let’s face it, they can be exhausting.
 Our tip?
 Choose a sport you enjoy.
 If you hate running, chances are you’ll get bored and throw in the towel after a few tries.
 From cycling to dancing, football, basketball and boxing, there are so many other fun ways to get the heart pumping and the body moving.

 In a single session, cardio may burn more calories than hitting the weights, although the benefits of strength training come in the long term.
 Over time, strength training helps to build muscle mass.
 The body needs more energy to maintain muscle mass than fat mass.
 So, even at rest, when you have more muscle mass you’ll naturally burn more calories each day.